From farms to mills, it's a long wait for Western UP farmers just to get sugarcane weighed | Headlines

 ''It has been two days since I am waiting at this weighing scale and looks like it will take me another two days for my work to be done so that I can take my stock to the sugar mill,'' Rohit Balyan, who hails from Kutba village, told PTI.

-A sugar mill official in Muzaffarnagar, which is widely known as the 'sugar bowl' of India and also has Asia's larges gur mandi (jaggery market), told PTI the weight loss during the waiting time is only a few kilogrammes, but farmers argue this loss means a lot to them because their earnings go down by thousands of rupees.
+A sugar mill official in Muzaffarnagar, which is widely known as the 'sugar bowl' of India and also has Asia's largest gur mandi (jaggery market), told PTI the weight loss during the waiting time is only a few kilogrammes but farmers argue this loss means a lot to them because their earnings go down by thousands of rupees.

+However, mill owners put the blame for the delay in weighing the crop on farmers growing sugarcane way beyond the daily intake capacity of the mills and also on lack of weighing facilities in the region.
+They also claim that sugar production from the region is often in surplus vis-a-vis the market demand and therefore they do not have enough incentives to further enhance their processing facilities.

 ''We are not getting the MSP and then we have to wait here for days at the weighing scale.
 The sugarcane starts drying up after a couple of days and this means a reduction in weight and money for us,'' said Anuj Tomar, who hails from Kakda village.